-BiH maintains an escalating trade deficit, with imports almost two times greater than exports.
-Approximately 70 percent of the domestic need for agricultural and food products is met through imports.
-The main trading partners are EU and the Central European Free Trade Agreement (CEFTA) countries.
+BiH maintains an escalating trade deficit, with agri-food imports more than four time greater than exports.
+The main trading partners are EU and the Central European Free Trade Agreement(CEFTA) countries.
 Market opportunities include relatively low import duties and cost of market entry/promotion, while challenges consist of a complicated dual system of government, low incomes, and poor infrastructure.
 Growing tourism brings new opportunities for U.S. beef, wine, and seafood.

-In 2022, total U.S. agricultural and fish exports to BiH were valued at \$15.5 million (one percent of BiH's total agricultural and fish imports) including various food preparations, tree nuts (almonds, pistachios, and walnuts), whiskey, frozen hake, and peanuts.
-Total U.S. agricultural and fish imports from BiH were valued at \$5.5 million in 2022.
+In 2023, total U.S. agricultural and fish exports to BiH were valued at \$16.7 million (less than one percent of BiH's total agricultural and fish imports) including various food preparations, tree nuts (almonds, pistachios, and walnuts), whiskey, frozen hake, and non-alcoholic beverages.
+Total U.S. agricultural and fish imports from BiH were valued at \$4.6 million in 2023.
 The key exports from BiH were processed grain products, coffee, sunflower oil, and alcohol.